 - embedding more effective practice through curriculum implementation and feedback.
-EEF evidence demonstrates this has significant benefits for pupils, particularly disadvantaged pupils. - improving phonics provision through an action plan supported by the Mangotsfield English Hub and the purchase of Essential Letters and Sounds. - utilising a DfE grant to train a senior mental health lead.
-The training we have selected will focus on the training needs identified through the online tool: to develop our understanding of our children's needs, give children a voice in how we address wellbeing, and support more effective collaboration with parents. - offering a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
+EEF evidence demonstrates this has significant benefits for pupils, particularly disadvantaged pupils. - improving phonics provision through an action plan supported by the Mangotsfield English Hub and the purchase of Essential Letters and Sounds. - offering a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
 Activities will focus on building life skills such as confidence, resilience, and socialising.
 Disadvantaged pupils will be encouraged and supported to participate.